-It is understood that this guide may be translated into another language.
+It is understood that this Operator's Guide may be translated into another language.
 In the event of any discrepancy, the English version shall prevail.
 Throughout this document the masculine is used to denote the masculine or feminine.

 The information and components/system descriptions contained in this document are correct at the time of publication.
-Bombardier Recreational Products Inc., however, maintains a policy of continuous improvement of its products without imposing upon itself any obligation to install them on products previously manufactured.
-Due to late changes, some differences between the manufactured product and the descriptions and/or specifications in this guide may occur.
-BRP reserves the right at any time to discontinue or change specifications, designs, features, models or equipment without incurring any obligation upon itself.
+Bombardier Inc. however, maintains a policy of continuous improvement of its products without imposing upon itself any obligation to install them on products previously manufactured.
+Due to late changes, some differences between the manufactured product and the descriptions and/or specifications in this Operator's Guide may occur.
+Bombardier Inc. reserves the right at any time to discontinue or change specifications, designs, features, models or equipment without incurring any obligation upon itself.